Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

         scala> :load ../../../scala-package/examples/src/main/scala/ml/dmlc/mxnet/examples/rnn/RnnModel.scala
     ```

-2) Set LSTM hyperparameters
+2) Set the LSTM hyperparameters as follows:

     ```scala
-        scala> // We can support various length input scala> // For this problem, we cut each input sentence to length of 129 scala> // So we only need fix length bucket scala> val buckets = Array(129)
+        scala> // We can support various input lengths. scala> // For this problem, we cut each input sentence to a length of 129. scala> // So we only need fix length bucket length. scala> val buckets = Array(129)
         buckets: Array[Int] = Array(129)